areebkhan274427/StudentManagmentSystem/README.md

 # Conclusion
-By now I’m sure you understand exactly how to Make a connection with database and how we can store and update the Information and also learned java swing and awt and help of that how can we make a beautiful GUL,I hope y’all enjoyed reading this article as much as I enjoyed writing it!
+By now I’m sure you understand exactly how to Make a connection with database and how we can store and update the Information and also learned java swing and awt and help of that how can we make a beautiful GUI,I hope y’all enjoyed reading this article as much as I enjoyed writing it!

 ## Authors